Public Image Ltd: 2009–present: Reunion and new albums

-released The Public Image is Rotten - Songs from the Heart, a compilation CD/DVD box set to celebrate the 40th anniversary of the band.
+released The Public Image is Rotten – Songs from the Heart, a compilation CD/DVD box set to celebrate the 40th anniversary of the band.
 It consists of five CDs and two DVDs that include B-sides, rarities, radio sessions, live concerts, 12" mixes and promo videos.

-On 9 January 2023, it was revealed that the band, with the song "Hawaii", was one of the six acts chosen to compete in Eurosong 2023 for the chance to represent Ireland in the Eurovision Song Contest 2023.
-The band ultimately finished in 4th place with 18 points.
+On 9 January 2023, it was announced that the band was one of the six acts chosen to compete in Eurosong 2023 for the chance to represent Ireland in the Eurovision Song Contest 2023.
+They competed with the song "Hawaii", and ultimately finished in 4th place with 18 points.
+The song, called by the band "the most personal piece of songwriting", was released as a single, and was described as a love letter to Lydon's wife, Nora Forster.
+After her death on 5 April, the band announced their studio album End of World, released on 11 August, along with a new European tour.